‘Dragon Ball Super’ Episode 89 To Reveal Gohan’s Evolution, Could He Surpass His Father Goku?

 Gohan To Surpass Son Goku?

 But it appears that there is more to come as far as Gohan’s leveling up is concerned.
 While Gohan is indeed a force to be reckoned with in his mystic form, there are hints that he might even transcend that level.
-In the previous DBS chapter, Piccolo sensed that there is still room for improvement for his student, that Gohan has not yet tapped the full potential of his vast powers.
+In the previous DBS chapter, Piccolo sensed that there is still room for improvement for his student, and Gohan has not yet tapped the full potential of his vast powers.

-Now, recent Dragon Ball Super episode 89 synopsis provided by Comicbook tease just that – Gohan will eventually get stronger as a result of his training with Piccolo.
+Now, a recent Dragon Ball Super Episode 89 synopsis provided by Comicbook teases just that – Gohan will eventually get stronger as a result of his training with Piccolo.
 In fact, Goku will be surprised at the dramatic improvement of his son’s fighting skills after such short training.
 And, if the synopsis is not exaggerating, Gohan just might surpass his father Goku.

 GOHANS TRUE PURPOSE ALL ALONG!
 Dragon Ball Superhttps://t.co/8OcDxgCBJG pic.twitter.com/jvO7xVKSl4